mateduard/guitar-vampire/deployment/docs/instructions.md

-# INSTRUCTIONS
+# INSTRUCTIONS - used from a terminal with conneciton to cluster

+1. After cloning the project, switch to `terraform` folder and use `terraform init`, `terraform plan` (recommended) and `terraform apply`.
-1. After creating the k8s cluster, apply all manifests from `deployment` folder
+2. Apply all manifests from `deployment` folder.
 2. Replace the IPs in gv-{front,back}-deployment.yaml under `spec.containers.env` field with the one assigned by the cloud provider to the LB service that backs the ingress.
 3. Apply the deployment manifests again.